 If you have other things that may back up your version of what happened, such as letters from your doctor, statements from ‘witnesses’, or proof that your boyfriend pays rent somewhere else (and therefore doesn’t live with you), you should collect them too.
 If you need time to get this information (for example if your doctor is away, or you can't get an appointment at the advice centre straight away), ask them to delay the interview.

 Take all this information with you to the interview.
 It will help you to answer their questions and remember what you want to tell them.

 If you know exactly what they think the problem is, you could choose to send them details of what you think happened beforehand, especially if you think it may clear the matter up.
-However, it is very important to get advice before doing this as you need to be sure that what you say will help and won’t make things worse.
-The DWP/council may still want to interview you.
+However, it is important to get advice before doing this as you need to be sure that what you say will help and won’t make things worse.
+They may still want to interview you.